bogdanTeut/order-book/readme.md

 * Took the liberty(there was no mention in the spec) to return a null when the desired price level was not found (there are better ways to do it).

+* Package name should've contained mizuho but it is public repo :)

 * In order to see test report you can run jacoco plugin from intellij or from command line: ./gradlew clean test